apaksoy/intro/readme.md

 Last updated: November 2017

-# So, Alper, this is your GitHub account.
-What\'s in it?
+# This is what I mainly have in my GitHub account.
+Thx for taking a look!

 ## [AutomateTheBoringStuff](https://github.com/apaksoy/automatetheboringstuff)